jgscott/STA380/README.md

 - [Test scores and GPA for UT grads](https://github.com/jgscott/learnR/blob/master/sat/sat.md): association between numerical and categorical variables.

 Readings:
-- [excerpts](notes/DataExploration.pdf) from my course notes on statistical modeling
+- [excerpts](notes/DataScience.pdf) from my course notes on data science.
+We'll look at some example graphics in Chapter 1.
-- NIST Handbook, Chapter 1.
+- Another interesting (if aesthetically dated) reference is the NIST Handbook, Chapter 1.
 - [Bad graphics ](notes/badgraphics.pdf)
 - Good graphics: scan through some of the New York Times' best [data visualizations](https://www.nytimes.com/interactive/2017/12/21/us/2017-year-in-graphics.html).
 Lots of good stuff here but for our purposes, the best things to look at are those in the "Data Visualizations" section, about 60% of the way down the page.
 Control-F for "Data Visualization" and you'll find it.
 Here are three examples:
 1) [Low-income students in college](https://www.nytimes.com/interactive/2017/01/18/upshot/some-colleges-have-more-students-from-the-top-1-percent-than-the-bottom-60.html)